clayandthepotter/stteam/README.md

-# The EMSaaS
+# Stteam

-The Employee Management System as a Service.
+Short for: Simple Time Tracking and Employee Management

 This full stack project under construction is for the the purposes of employee management, attendance, and time tracking.